mfarache/jekyll-now/_posts/2017-12-05-AWS-Elemental-products.md

 Jobs are nothing till submitted to a Queue.
 After job submission they are processed strictly in the same order the jobs were submitted.
-If we are interested jobs can be prioritized defining queues with higher priorities.
+If we are interested jobs can be prioritised defining queues with higher priorities.
 In fact is a common practice to define a high priority queue to process urgent jobs and leave the default queue for ordinary jobs.
 At any time a job can be paused and restored at will.

-#

 The workflow can be improved by adding notifications to SNS topics once the S3 output file is written so users could receive emails about the completion status.